You can study individual units for personal or professional development without having to apply for a full QUT course.

 This unit introduces the principles and technologies of video production for both cinema and television such as the roles and responsibilities of production teams, production management, design and practice.
 Lectures by experts in the areas of producing, directing, and cinematography, editing and sound will inform your practice.
 As the contemporary mediascape simultaneously converges and diversifies technologically and in market applications, there is a growing demand for new content with correlating skill sets in media production.
 Drawing on production processes and methodologies established in film, video and television, this unit will introduce you to content production both generated and outputted through new media technologies.
 Skills, knowledge and approaches will be drawn from the fields of scriptwriting, pre-production, production management, direction, producing, camera, sound, editing and post-production.

-This unit introduces different Hollywood, independent and experimental film and television text forms, the industry processes that produce such texts and the audiences that consume them.
-It addresses key textual analysis techniques to examine screen texts and approaches to analysing industry and audience contexts.
-Film and television production is an art-form and a business; and screen practitioners, critics and educators value media literacy based on critical and informed approaches to textual analysis.
-Films and television programs produced within varying industry contexts and for different audiences, construct values, meanings and messages.
-Therefore, the ability to analyse, interpret, and critique these texts is an important capability for those interested in screen content and production.
+This unit considers different Hollywood, independent and experimental film and television text forms; the industry processes that produce these texts: and the audiences that consume them.
+It introduces key textual analysis techniques to examine screen texts, while taking into account industry and audience contexts.
+Film and television text production is both an art-form and a business.
+Therefore, critically informed textual analysis approaches that examine the values, meanings and messages constructed by screen texts are valued by screen practitioners, critics, and educators.

 This unit introduces various principles, elements and stages that make up the scriptwriting process for narrative production.
 Skills needed to generate and select ideas, write synopses, and draft scripts will be developed through studying and applying the key creative components of writing for the screen.
 The unit addresses principles of storytelling, industry standards and practical skills involved in developing projects for narrative productions within film, television and other media.
 The focus is on how to develop ideas, create engaging characters, and construct scenes for visual mediums.
 Writing scripts for a range of screen media formats is a learned craft and requires discipline, perseverance, and an understanding of industry practice.
 Possessing this key knowledge provides capabilities to develop concepts through to script stage.